wole-abraham/Ecommerce-web/README.md

 # eCommerce Using Django

-An eCommerce web application built with Django.
+An Minimal eCommerce web application built with Django.
 This project allows users to browse products, add items to their shopping cart, and includes session-based cart management.

 ## Features

 - **Product Browsing**: Users can view a list of available products with images and prices.
+- **Product Search**: Users can search for a product and get results
 - **Shopping Cart**: Session-based cart management to add, update, and remove items.
-- **Checkout (Doesn't work)**: Displays the cart total and prepares the user for the checkout process.
-- **Responsive Design (barely)**: Frontend designed for usability on both desktop and mobile devices.
 - **Custom Pricing Logic**: Calculates item and total prices dynamically.

 ## Technologies Used